-Click on the title or the picture to take you to the Amazon.co.uk site for more information including all the reviews.
+Click on the link to take you to the Amazon.co.uk site for more information including all the reviews.

-You will find more details about my calculations book on its own page on this site with a further link to Amazon if you are interested.
+You will find more details about my calculations book on its own page if you are interested.

 These suggestions cover UK-based Chemistry courses for 16-18 year olds, including A level, IB and Scottish Highers.
 If you want to make life as easy as possible for yourself, I think there is a lot to be said for using books designed especially to cover your particular syllabus.
 The content is then exactly what you need - and no more.